DespotBob/Herstamac/README.md

 			public State Fast = NewState("Fast");
 			public State Stopped = NewState("Stopped");

-			/* Events - Can be any class, and can be located anywhere, here there inside the builder - just cos.. */ public class GoFaster { }
+			/* Events - Can be any class, and can be located anywhere, here inside the builder - just cos.. */ public class GoFaster { }
 			public class GoSlower  { }
 			public class GoStop { }